mithunbabbira/Body_Implant-BIO-HACKING/README.md

 # BodyImplant
-I have inserted a re-programmable chip into my body.
+I have inserted a  chip into my body.
-This can be programmed to use as a key for everything and also stores a small amount of data.
+This chip uses RFID (Radio-frequency identification) This can be reprogrammed using RFID writers (contactless) The use case of this is vast
+For example : I rewire a bike and installed a micro controller to read RFID tags , After installation the vehicle can be started by tapping my hand

 https://user-images.githubusercontent.com/22415316/116289831-77beae80-a7b0-11eb-8c10-6bad9bc39dc3.mp4